-- Afternoon outdoor break time or outdoor learning opportunities across pm sessions, weather permitting. - Whole class subject focus after lunch.
-Carpet session with a cross curricular skill and then focused independent learning activities for all too complete. - Additional challenges will be provided to link to the topic related carpet session and also Phonics and Maths Mastery sessions. - Access to outside play and learning will continue, weather permitting.
+- Afternoon outdoor break time or outdoor learning opportunities across pm sessions, weather permitting. - whole class subject focus after lunch.
+Carpet session with a cross curricular skill and then focused independent learning activities for all too complete. - Access to outside play and learning will continue, weather permitting. - Intervention groups, that include developing physical skills, communication and language skills and PSED skills will be completed across the week. - Whole class story session, linked to the 'Hillcross 10 min reading pledge'.

-• Intervention groups that include developing physical skills, communication and language skills and PSED skills will be completed across the week.
-Intervention groups that include developing physical skills, communication and language skills and PSED skills will be completed across the week. • Whole class story session, linked to the 'Hillcross 10 min reading pledge'.
-Whole class story session, linked to the 'Hillcross 10 min reading pledge'.
-Daily Daily • Year 1 children will join in with 'Wake up Shake Up' sessions to develop physical development skills.
-These will be at 9am and 12.30pm Intervention and small group boosters to continue across the day to ensure individuals and groups are targeted according to their specific needs.
+117 ш υa ш ıv

 Year 1 children will join in with 'Wake up Shake Up' to develop physical development skills.
-These will be at 9am and 12.30pm
+These will be 9am and 12.30pm

-Transition from Reception to Year One Timetable
+Daily

+- Intervention and small group boosters to continue across the day to ensure individuals and groups are targeted according to their specific needs. - Year 1 children will join in with 'Wake up Shake Up' to develop physical development skills.
+These will be 9am and 12.30pm

+See also Appendices for sample timetables.

+Transition timetable

 The process of transitioning into Year One needs to be built up over time so that the children feel confident and reassured about the changes ahead.
 Staff will liaise with individual families as and when appropriate, dependent on the needs of individual children.
-The transition timetable begins in the beginning of the second half of the summer term.
-The timetable below is an example of when the events that will take place and the dates/ weeks may differ year on year.
+The transition timetable begins in the beginning of the second half of the summer term as follows: